railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 You can also get the information from the accounting entries in the columns to the right.

-Open ERP keeps a tax chart that you can reach from the menu :menuselection:`Financial Management --> Periodical Processing --> Taxes`.
+Open ERP keeps a tax chart that you can reach from the menu :menuselection:`Financial Management --> Reporting --> Taxes Reports --> Chart of Taxes`.
 The structure of the chart is for calculating the tax declaration but also all the other taxes can be calculated (such as the French DEEE).

 .. index::